Vientiane Travel Guide

-Vientiane became an independent Kingdom of Vientiane after Lan Xang fell apart in 1707 until it was conquered again by the Siamese in 1778 to become a vassal of Siam and the Emerald Buddha was taken to Siam and remains in Grand Palace of Bangkok now.
-By that time, Wat Sisaket was the only temple to survive from the attack.
+Vientiane became the independent Kingdom of Vientiane after Lan Xang fell apart in 1707 until it was conquered again by the Siamese in 1778 to become a vassal of Siam and the Emerald Buddha was taken to Siam and remains in the Grand Palace of Bangkok now.
+By that time, Wat Sisaket was the only temple to survive the attack.

 In 1828, Vientiane was sacked and destroyed when King Anouvong raised an unsuccessful rebellion against Siamese hegemony.
-Except the occupation of the Japanese in 1945, Vientiane was under French rule from 1899 to 1953.
+Except for the occupation of the Japanese in 1945, Vientiane was under French rule from 1899 to 1953.
 During this time, many temples were rebuilt.
-After the withdrawal of French, a lot of buildings left behind which are now an integral of daily life in the Laos capital.
+After the withdrawal of the French, a lot of buildings were left behind which are now integral of daily life in the Laos capital.

 Geographical location: on a bend of the Mekong River, at which point it forms the border with Thailand.